Monthly Archives: April 2010

 Tip #146: Learn to apologize

-There will be a mistake.
-A bad one.
-Customers will be inconvenienced, damaged, frightened, perturbed, and angry.
 Say you’re sorry.
 Then say what happened.
 Then say you’re sorry again.
-Save the soul-searching “This has been a bad day,” stuff for … Continue reading
+Save the soul-searching “This has been a bad day,” stuff for your spouse — because it’s been a worse day for many of your customers.

 2 Comments